cicirello/python-github-action-template/README.md

 Python unit test cases could go here.

+### tests/integration.py

+Ideally, after unit testing the Python functions, methods, etc (see above), you should also test the action itself.
+This involves running the action locally in a workflow within the action's own repository.
+If the action generates any files, or alters any files, then you can add a step to run the tests in `tests/integration.py` to validate the action's output.
+Although you don't necessarily need to do this with Python, it may be convenient since Python would already be configured in your workflow.

 ### .github/dependabot.yml

 The template repository enables GitHub's dependabot for keeping dependencies up to date